 - Cash out your accumulated home equity-rewards.

 Yes, though you’re not under any obligation to do so.

 After you’ve lived in a ZeroDown home for two years, you’ve vested into your equity-rewards and can purchase your home.
 In addition, you receive a buyout bonus (upto 5% equity-rewards) if you choose to buy your home.
-You can then get a conventional mortgage and buy the home from us at a price we agreed on at the time of your move-in.
+You can then get a conventional mortgage and buy the home from us at the predetermined price we agreed on at the time of your move-in.

 At the time of signing the option agreement (before move-in), we specify the predetermined purchase price at which you can buy the home from us any time between 24 and 60 months.
-This price is determined based on average appreciation of that neighborhood and comparable homes over the last 10 years.
+This price is determined based on average home appreciation in that neighborhood and comparable homes over the last 10 years.

 Yes, you can receive a cash payment for your accumulated home equity-rewards if you decide to leave after two years.
-Once you notify us of your intent to cash out, we’ll schedule an onsite appraisal visit to establish a fair market value of the house.
 We’ll then buy back your earned home equity-rewards at the predetermined home value agreed upon at the time of move-in.

 You can live in a ZeroDown home for up to five years.
 At the end of the five-year mark, you decide whether you want to purchase the home from us or cash out your equity-rewards.